JoshuaViera/DuckResizer/README.md

 # Duck Resizer
-# use a UISlider and UIViewPropertyAnimator to perform a scale transform on the duck.
+# Use a UISlider and UIViewPropertyAnimator to perform a scale transform on the duck.
+# Use a UIButton and the UIView.transition() class method to toggle between two images